 - An RCA phono input is for direct connection of a turntable without a phono preamp.
 Some can even accommodate moving coil cartridges, as well as more common moving magnet ones.

-- Balanced XLR audio inputs are heavy-duty, locking three-pin connectors designed to connect high-end audio components.
+- Balanced XLR audio inputs are heavy-duty, three-pin connectors designed to connect high-end audio components.

-Integrated amps like this Yamaha A-S801 provide analog as well as optical and coaxial digital audio inputs, plus a USB connection for streaming music from your computer.
+This Yamaha A-S801 provides analog and digital audio inputs, plus a USB connection for your computer.

 Digital audio inputs

-- Built-in W-Fi® allows you to connect your amp to your home's wireless network to stream music from network-connected computers and music servers.
+- Built-in Wi-Fi® allows you to connect to your home's wireless network.
+You'll be able to stream music from online services or from network-connected computers and music servers.

-- Bluetooth® connectivity lets you enjoy instant wireless music streaming from any compatible smartphone, tablet, or computer.
+- Bluetooth® lets you enjoy wireless music streaming from any compatible smartphone, tablet, or computer.
 Some integrated amplifiers have this feature built in, while others may offer it as an add-on option.

-- Integrated amps with Apple AirPlay® can stream music from your iPhone® or iPad®, including from apps like Spotify® and YouTube™.
+- Integrated amps with Apple AirPlay® can stream music from your iPhone® or iPad®.
 If you have a networked computer running iTunes®, you can also use AirPlay to send music from your music library to your integrated amp.
-If your iPhone or iPad is connected to the same network as your computer, you can even use the Apple Remote app to control iTunes playback.

 - A headphone jack provides a great way to enjoy your music without disturbing others.

-- A Subwoofer output lets you connect an optional powered sub to supplement your system's bass output.
-This can be especially convenient if you're planning to use your system for movies and TV or with bookshelf speakers.
+- A subwoofer output lets you connect an optional powered sub to supplement your system's bass output.

-- Some integrated amps have only one pair of speaker connectors — perfectly fine if that's all you plan on using.
-The dual A + B speaker connectors on other amps offer an easy way to connect two pairs of speakers, handy if you want to power a second pair in another room, or even outdoors.
+- A + B speaker connectors offer an easy way to connect two pairs of speakers.
+This is handy if you want to power a second pair in another room, or even outdoors.
 These dual outputs can also provide a convenient way to bi-wire a compatible pair of loudspeakers.

 On the other hand, if space is tight, a compact desk-top style amp could fit the bill nicely.
-Although these mighty mites may provide fewer connections overall, they can usually accommodate most systems while fitting comfortably into smaller spaces.
+Although these mighty mites provide fewer connections, they can accommodate most systems.

 Power: How much and what kind?

-Although it seems as though power output would be the first thing to look at when choosing an integrated amp, it makes less difference than you might expect.
-Why?
-Because wattage ratings and maximum volume, which are often thought of as going directly hand-in-hand, are actually only loosely connected to each other.
+Because wattage ratings and maximum volume are only loosely connected.
 For example, a 200 watt amplifier will only play a mere 3 dB louder than a 100 watt amplifier — a barely noticeable difference.
 To play twice as loud as that 100 watt amp, you would need one with 1,000 watts, a ten-fold increase in power!

 The Yamaha A-S3000's large toroidal transformer delivers plenty of clean, low-noise current.
-The amp's internal left- and right-channel circuitry has been deliberately placed as far apart as possible to reduce cross-channel interference, preserving the integrity of each channel's output to your speakers.
+The amp's left- and right-channel circuitry has been placed as far apart as possible to reduce cross-channel interference.

 Amplifier class and construction

 Amplifier classes aside, there are some tangible features to look for that affect an integrated amplifiers performance.
-One of more important among them is an amp's power supply, or the internal circuitry that converts AC power from the wall into DC power used by the amp.
-As a general rule, better power supplies frequently include ring-shaped toroidal transformers that efficiently deliver large amounts of current with a minimum of physical vibration or radiated electronic "noise" that can adversely affect sound quality.
+One of more important among them is an amp's power supply.
+That's the internal circuitry that converts AC power from the wall into DC power used by the amp.

-Another feature to consider is dual-mono construction, which attempts to separate the right and left channels from each other — both physically and electronically — in order to maintain maximum stereo separation for a wide, deep musical soundstage, and to minimize the two channels from interfering with each other.
+Another feature to consider is dual-mono construction.
+This design separates the right and left channels from each other — both physically and electronically.
+The idea is to maintain maximum stereo separation for a wide, deep musical soundstage.